 Suggested curricular flow through the major

 The following suggested four-year program provides guidelines to help pace your progress through the major.
-While no specific course must be taken in any given semester, the vertical structure of the program requires that you fulfill prerequisites in a timely fashion.
-Prerequisites are required for admission to and successful completion of our intermediate and higher level classes.
+While no specific course must be taken in any given semester, the vertical structure of the program requires that you successfully complete prerequisites for admission to intermediate and higher level classes in a timely manner.
 Do not delay fulfilling your mathematics and intermediate level requirements for the major.
-MATH 170 is required for both ECON 268 and ECON 278.
-Without ECON 268 and ECON 278 you will be unable to fulfill your upper level electives requirements and will not be able to take ECON 496.
-You need at least three economics electives to complete the major; at least two of these must be at the 300 or 400 level.
+The statistics requirement and prerequisite for economics 268 can be met by taking ECON 214 (Statistical Methods in Economics), MATH 121 (Elementary Statistics), MATH 225 (Probability and Statistics I; for math majors or minors), or INBM 220 (Managerial Decision Making; for INBM majors only).
+MATH 170 (Single Variable Calculus) or a more advanced calculus class is required for ECON 268 and ECON 278.
+ECON 268 and ECON 278 are prerequisites for upper level electives and the senior seminar.
+You need at least three economics electives to complete the major; at least two of these must be at the 300 level or above.

-Note: There is enough scheduling flexibility for study abroad in the third year.
+Note: There should be enough scheduling flexibility for study abroad in the third year.
 If you are planning to study abroad make sure you discuss your plans well in advance with your faculty advisor.

-Any student with a 3.33 average in the major may undertake a two-course independent research project.
+Any student with a 3.50 overall grade point average may undertake a two-course independent research project and oral defense of the research project.
 Honors in the major will be awarded if the two courses are over and above the nine required courses, if a grade of A or A- is earned on the project, and if the departmental oral examination on the project is successfully completed.
 For detailed information, go to the department web site.

 Independent study and independent research